samin-naji/Computational-Neuroscience/README.md

 # 🧠 Computational Neuroscience

-This repository contains my exercises and projects in Jupyter notebooks and Python modules for **Computational Neuroscience**, including signal processing, neural data analysis, and machine learning models applied to brain signals.
+This repository contains my exercises and projects, presented in Jupyter notebooks and Python modules, for **Computational Neuroscience**.
+These include signal processing, neural data analysis, and machine learning models applied to brain signals.

 ---